Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 But the Good News is there is Hope.

-If any part of you resonates and can hear what I am trying to communicate, I beg you to wake up, arise, and [Join The Movement](https://jordannicholas.org/join_the_movement).
+If any part of you resonates and can hear this whisper, I beg you to wake up, arise, and [Join The Movement](https://jordannicholas.org/join_the_movement).

-As World War III intensifies, supply lines are attacked, food prices skyrocket, currencies falter, ecosystems are destroyed, Values are sacrificed, populations are divided and conquered, and the [[Invisible Power Structures]] plot their final moves while the Good People Sleep, the time is short to [[Awaken, Arise, and Unite]] for the Adventure and Opportunity of a lifetime.
+As World War III intensifies, supply lines are attacked, food prices skyrocket, currencies falter, ecosystems are destroyed, [[Values]] are sacrificed, populations are divided and conquered, and the [[Invisible Power Structures]] plot their final moves while the Good People Sleep, the time is short to [[Awaken, Arise, and Unite]] for the Adventure and Opportunity of a lifetime.

-Over the coming months, we will discover we are all billionaires, all Children of The King, whose [[Collective Inheritance]] and Identity has been robbed and concealed.
+Over the coming months, we will rediscover we are all billionaires, all [[One Family]] of [[God]], whose [[Collective Inheritance]] and Identity has been robbed and concealed.

 It is not too late.
-There is still [[Hope]].
-The Future can and should be Better for every family on Earth than it has ever been for Any in the past.
+There is still [[Hope]]. [[The Future]] can and Should be Better for every family on Earth than it has ever been for Any in the past.

 But we have to awaken and move together.
 Now.
 Before it is too late.
 The Existing Order is Collapsing, and it is not obvious how much longer The Window will remain open.

 To save time and conserve resources, I am publishing this first sampling of the broader writings found in the Lionsberg Wiki Books without the usual professional oversight and assistance that would go into editing and design.
 The downside is that you will find embarrassing errors and insufficiencies in the Work.
-The Good News is that we can fix them together as we Move.
+The Good News is that we can learn how to fix them together as we Move.

 I look forward to collaborating to make Future Versions of this Work, and Our World, Better.

+It is Time.
+Let The Movement Begin.
 ## I. The Story of The Builder, Part I

 Once upon a time, there was a community not unlike our own nestled in a valley at the foot of a tall [[Sacred Mountain]].